 As a radiologic technologist, you will be responsible for conducting imaging examinations, accurately positioning patients and ensuring a quality diagnostics image.
 The program will prepare you with knowledge and skills in anatomy, patient positioning, examination techniques, equipment protocols, safety procedures and basic patient care.
 Classroom learning is integrated with clinical experiences in hospitals, orthopedic practices and doctor’s offices.

-The program is fully accredited by the JRCERT (Joint Review Committee on Education in Radiologic Technology), which is recognized by the Department of Education.
+The program is fully accredited by the Joint Review Committee on Education in Radiologic Technology, or JRCERT, which is recognized by the Department of Education.
 Students have achieved 100% passing rate on the national certification exam and are employed in urgent care clinics, hospitals, doctor’s offices, and imaging centers.
 Students also continue for a bachelor’s degree at four-year institutions.
 Information on an agreement with Siena Heights University.

 This link will take you to the current working catalog.
 On that page, you may also select other available catalog years from the drop-down menu located in the upper right.